abe33/atom-pigments/README.md

 @my-var: #123456; /* less */
 ```

-As with every commands, this command can be triggered using the keyboard by defining a keybinding like this:
+As with every command, this command can be triggered using the keyboard by defining a keybinding like this:

 ```coffee
 'atom-workspace':